KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-text-clock by ngnijland](https://github.com/ngnijland/MMM-text-clock)

+1. `Recommendation: FUNDING.yml`: Change file extension from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-1. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
+2. Recommendation: Found `uses: actions/checkout@v2` in file `nodejs.yml`: Replace it with v4.
-2. Outdated: Found `MichMich/MagicMirror` in file `CONTRIBUTING.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `CONTRIBUTING.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-3. Typo: Found `Magic Mirror` in file `MMM-text-clock.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-text-clock.js`: Replace it with `MagicMirror²`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
+6. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
+7. Deprecated: Found `eslint-config-airbnb` in file `package.json`: Replace it with modern ESLint configuration.
-5. Recommendation: Replace eslintrc by new flat config.
+8. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-TextPerWeek by retroflex](https://github.com/retroflex/MMM-TextPerWeek)